jmbarzee/loadbalancer/rfd/0000-tcp-load-balancer.md

 ## Implementation - Server

 ### CLI UX
-A strait forward CLI will be offered, and will start the server based on hard coded configurations.
+A straight forward CLI will be offered, and will start the server based on hard coded configurations.
 The process will listen for signals and stop accordingly.
 If the process is sent a signal to exit, it will attempt to close gracefully.
 If it does successfully, it will return 0.
 Otherwise, it will return 1, the catchall for general errors.
 It may be worth differentiating between a failed start and a failed graceful exit, but for now, we'll leverage STDOUT and/or STDERR to inform the user what happened.

 ```go
 // Hardcoded values used for CLI